You had surgery to treat pancreatic cancer.

 Your doctor will give you a prescription for pain medicines.
 Get it filled when you go home so you have it when you need it.
 Take your pain medicine when you start having pain.
 Waiting too long to take it will allow your pain to get worse than it should.

 You will have bruising or skin redness around your wound.
 This will go away on its own.
-You may also have a small amount of watery or dark bloody fluid from the wound for several days.

 You should be able to do most of your regular activities in 6 to 8 weeks.
 Before that: